todiane/poster-palace/README.md

 ## Project Outcomes

-The above objectives outline what I wanted to complete when creating this project, which led to the creation of the following outcomes (achieved results):
+The above objectives outline the business logic needed to create this project, which led to the development of the following outcomes (achieved results):

 <details>

-**Functional eCommerce Platform**
+**Functional eCommerce Platform:**
 A fully operational online store with a relational database that allows users to browse, select, and purchase posters to be delivered to their homes.
-The fully responsive platform will provide a wide range of products for sale and will be managed using role-based access to control the flow of information and ensure data is secure.
+The fully responsive platform provides a wide range of products for sale and is managed using role-based access to control the flow of information and ensure data is secure.

-**Secure Site Registration**
+**Secure Site Registration:**
 Authentication mechanism deployed that lets users register and login so that their order details and address can be saved for future reference.
 All users must go through the confirmation of their email address before being allowed to log-in.
 The ability for users to buy products anonymously is also available if they prefer to do so.

-**User-Friendly Interface**
+**User-Friendly Interface:**
 An intuitive and easy-to-navigate website that provides a seamless shopping experience for customers.
 Includes the ability to search for products and to add potential products to a wishlist.

-**Secure Payment Processing**
+**Secure Payment Processing:**
 Using Stripe payment as a reliable and secure system for handling transactions, protecting customer data, and ensuring privacy.

-**Effective Delivery Management**
+**Effective Delivery Management:**
 Efficient delivery of products to customers within the stated delivery times.

-**Customer Support Management**
+**Customer Support Management:**
 Ability for customers to gain support with their order and/or use of the site, e.g. registration and logging in.
-Support is also available for non-registered users to get in touch.
+Support is also available for non-registered users to get in touch via our contact form.

-**Customer Engagement and Retention**:
+**Customer Engagement and Retention:**
 Strong online presence via social media and SEO.
 A store that attracts customers via its activity (e.g. events and influencer marketing) and also encourages repeat business and customer loyalty.

 </details>